 Identifying the authorized software assets is an important step to ensure critical assets are protected.
 The larger the organization, the more difficult the inventory process becomes.
-Tenable.io and Tenable.sc help organizations build a software inventory.
+Tenable Vulnerability Management and Tenable Security Center help organizations build a software inventory.
 There are several software discovery plugins that run by default in the following scan templates:

 - Basic and Advanced Agent Scans

 - Collect Inventory Agent Scan (see below)

 Inventory Agent Scanning in Tenable Vulnerability Management is part of the Frictionless Agent.
 This new scanning capability leverages Tenable’s frictionless assessment capabilities to provide more efficient vulnerability detection, minimizing the Nessus Agent load and installed footprint on the endpoint.
 Leveraging this new scan policy ensures the agent only runs an inventory collection plugin locally and sends results to Tenable Vulnerability Management for processing in the Frictionless Assessment pipeline.
 Scan results are presented in the same format as traditional scans.
 While there is a coverage differential compared to using a traditional agent, the Inventory Agent provides a great option for host-based scanning on hosts with limited resources.